KatePaulauskas/dog-grooming-salon/README.md

 **Services**

 The Services section, displayed on the homepage, highlights all grooming services offered by Barks in Bubbles.
-It includes detailed descriptions, duration and pricing for each service, allowing users to quickly learn about the different grooming options available.
+It includes detailed descriptions, duration, and pricing for each service, allowing users to quickly learn about the different grooming options available.

 ![Services](/media/services.jpeg)